ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 Interstingly, it is the exact opposite thing we need to do.
 > We want to design a system that creates an output pattern that is maximally uncorelated from it's input.

-Practically, we could frame the problem as if we wanted the network to "learn by heart" a silly list of jibberish and unintersting words.
+Practically, we could frame the problem as if we wanted the network to "learn by heart" a silly list of gibberish and unintersting words.
 And who forgot how much difficult is this task?

 In order to spice things up though, I am going to restrain myself by not using any ML technics.
 So no backprop., no minimization of the cost function, nothing adaptative, at all.

-No, to solve this problem, we are going to get our hands dirty, in some obscure percolation theory: aka critical phase transitions.
+No, to solve this problem, we are going to get our hands dirty, with some obscure percolation theory: aka critical phase transitions.

 ***

+<center> To be continued, ... </center>